-Staff should use the 'pink slip' to record these early concerns.
+Staff should record these early concerns on CPOMS.
 If the pupil does begin to reveal that they are being harmed, staff should follow the advice below.
 Following an initial conversation with the pupil, if the member of staff remains concerned, they should discuss their concerns with the DSL.